Southernhay House, Exeter, Devon UK - independently owned hotel in the heart of Exeter city centre

 Week beginning 16th March, it was clear something major was up.
 On the evening of 19th March, the Silver Fox and I took the decision to close the hotel.
 On Friday 20th March it was obvious we were heading into uncharted territory.
 Our SH cobra meeting took place and by noon, with the last guest eating breakfast and checking out, we were closed.
 Steve moved into the hotel, for security and to supervise the build, which was now the only constructive (literally) thing we could do with the business.

 Meanwhile, I started to collect and collate the interior.
 I’m not going to come over all “whoohoo” and talk about mood and atmosphere.
 But it’s nice that I’m looking up right now and feeling exactly what I hoped to feel about the space earlier this year.
 I’ve used a combination of texture in terrazzo tiles, velvet seats, blonde wood, and shine in leather and glass.
 I’m a mid-century, Sandi-classic kind of woman and it shows.
 If you know the bar at Southernhay House, you’ll also know I love introducing “before they were famous” shots, as talking points.
 The Green Room has plenty of those.
 But design is nothing without purpose and authenticity.
 In that, the finished Green Room owes everything to the trades who worked to an organic brief.
 Things change during the course of a project and it’s a mistake to be too fixed in the process.
 Plus, lockdown allowed some intense periods of work; far more than we could have achieved with the more “flat pack” build process we’d originally envisaged.
-The terrace and garden are the best example; we extended them both so that the Green Room now almost hugs the outside spaces, holding a little oasis between its arm and the back of the hotel.
+The terrace and garden are the best example; we extended them both so that the Green Room now hugs the outside spaces, holding an oasis between its arm and the back of the hotel.
 It’s far from an extension - it’s the main stage!
 Who knows what fabulous meet-ups, parties and celebrations it will see in future years?

 Design on-line